Merger Overview

 The general media outlook is that a larger company (Honda) is merging with a weaker company (Nissan) to face rising competition from Chinese Automobile companies and compete favourably with the number one company in Japan (Toyota).
 While this is true, at CFO Pro+Analytics, we consider this a strategic alliance from which even business owners and founders can learn.
 Consolidating resources will help both companies enhance their competitive stance in the rapidly evolving electric vehicle (EV) market and jump in the ring with the already-established Tesla.

 We all have that friend who loves a particular car brand and will drive nothing else.
 So, a merger between Honda and Nissan will also create a union of loyal customers.
 The combined sales and operational efficiencies from cost cuts of duplication operations can lead to increased revenue and more profit.
 Both companies will share knowledge and resources as they both have in the EV space to push them forward.
 Nissan would learn from Honda’s management efficiency, and Honda could learn from Nissan’s safe driving features.
+A Senior Vice President from Honda could lead the integration of the two companies’ product lines, ensuring that the strengths of both brands are leveraged effectively.

 Honda’s flagship product is the Honda Accord, which is known for its beauty, reliability, and safety features and has been dominant in the sedan market.
 Still, recent sales have plummeted due to rising competition from electronic and intelligent vehicles.